sneidenfernandes/ts-webscrapper/README.md

- TypeScript-based web scraper that crawls a target webpage and follows adjacent links
+ TypeScript-based web scraper that crawls a target webpage